Marble Etching vs. Staining: The Oahu Property Manager’s Guide to Stone Restoration

 Financial Strategy: Restoration vs. Replacement

 Replacing a marble lobby floor or 50 suite vanities is a multi-million dollar CAPEX event.
-Restoration with Renue Hawaii typically costs 10% to 15% of replacement costs.
-By maintaining the “factory finish” through regular polishing cycles, you extend the life of the stone indefinitely, protecting the property’s valuation and guest experience scores.
+Restoration with Renue Hawaii typically costs a fraction of replacement costs.
+By maintaining the “factory finish” through regular polishing cycles, you extend the life of the stone, protecting the property’s valuation and guest experience scores.

 Stone Restoration FAQ